Seating plan

 Tickets

 So what about the tickets?
-If you want a carefree instrument to get those rare tickets to any event at the Stade de France, simply go to Ticket-Compare.
+If you want a carefree instrument to get those rare tickets to any event at the Stade de France, simply go to Viagogo.
 The arena is hosting various events and this site will allow you to book tickets to any of them.
 Whenever the events like the French Cup Final, the 2024 Summer Olympics, the 2023 Rugby World Cup, track-and-field competitions, rallycross, or concerts take place there, Ticket Compare always can help.

 Here are the other ways to buy tickets to the specific events hosted by the Stade de France: